-Cash or accrual accounting - small charities only (column CU)
+Cash or accrual accounting - small charities only (column CS)

-- 74. Charities with an ACNC size of 'small' were asked whether they used cash or accrual accounting during the 2017 period. - 75.
+- 70. Charities with an ACNC size of 'small' were asked whether they used cash or accrual accounting - 71.
 The field 'Cash or Accrual' contains this information.
 If the charity indicated that they used accrual accounting, the field will read 'Accrual'.
 If they used cash accounting the field will read 'Cash'.
 The field will be blank for Medium and Large charities as they must use accrual accounting.
 The field will also be blank for Basic Religious Charities that chose not to provide financial information.

-Type of financial statement - medium and large charities only (column CV)
+Type of financial statement - medium and large charities only (column CT)

-- 76. Charities that had an ACNC size of 'medium' or 'large' were asked whether they prepared either special purpose financial statements or general purpose financial statements. - 77.
+- 72. Charities that had an ACNC size of 'medium' or 'large' were asked whether they prepared either special purpose financial statements or general purpose financial statements. - 73.
 The type of report that the charity prepared is recorded in the field 'Type of financial statement'.
 It will read either 'General purpose financial statements', 'General purpose financial statements reduced disclosure regime' or 'Special purpose financial statements'.

-Consolidated financial report - medium and large charities only (column CW)
+Consolidated financial report - medium and large charities only (column CU)

-78. Charities that had an ACNC size of 'medium' or 'large' were asked if the financial report was consolidated with more than one entity.
+74. Charities that had an ACNC size of 'medium' or 'large' were asked if the financial report was consolidated with more than one entity.
 If a charity reported that the financial report was consolidated with more than one entity, 'Y' will be recorded in the field.
 Otherwise, 'N' will be recorded in the field.

-Modified audit/review report (columns CX and CY)
+Modified audit/review report - medium and large charities only (columns CV and CW)

-- 79. Charities that had an ACNC size of 'medium' or 'large' were asked if the audit/review report provided with the financial statements included a modified opinion/conclusion.
+- 75. Charities that had an ACNC size of 'medium' or 'large' were asked if the audit/review report provided with the financial statements included a modified opinion/conclusion.
 If the audit/review report included a modified opinion/conclusion, 'Y' will be recorded in the 'Charity report has a modification' field.
-Otherwise, 'N' will be recorded in the field. - 80.
-If charities indicated that their audit/review reports were modified, they were asked to select the type of report modification.
+Otherwise, 'N' will be recorded in the field. - 76.
+If charities indicated that their audit/review reports were modified, they were asked to select the type of report modification (column CW).
 The three possible options for the 'Type of report modification' field are 'Qualified/qualification', 'Adverse' or 'Disclaimed/disclaimer'.

-Related party transactions (columns CZ and DA)
+Related party transactions - medium and large charities only (columns CX and CY)

-- 81. Charities that had an ACNC size of 'medium' or 'large' were asked if they had any related party transactions.
+- 77. Charities that had an ACNC size of 'medium' or 'large' were asked if they had any related party transactions.
 For charities that did have related party transactions, 'Y' will be recorded in the 'Charity has related party transactions' field.
-Otherwise, 'N' will be recorded in the field. - 82.
+Otherwise, 'N' will be recorded in the field. - 78.
 Charities that had an ACNC size of 'medium' or 'large' were asked if they had documented policies or processes about related party transactions.
-For charities that did have related party transaction policies or processes, 'Y' will be recorded in the

-'Charity has documented policies for related party transactions' field.
+For charities that did have related party transaction policies or processes, 'Y' will be recorded in the 'Charity has documented policies for related party transactions' field.
 Otherwise, 'N' will be recorded in the field.

-Financial report from and to dates (columns DB and DC)
+Financial report from and to dates (columns CZ and DA)

-83. Charities were asked to provide the reporting period that their financial information relates to.
-By default, the period is 1 July 2016 to 30 June 2017, charities were able enter an alternate financial year if relevant.
+79. Charities were asked to provide the reporting period that their financial information relates to.
+By default, the period is 1 July to 30 June, charities were able enter an alternate reporting period if relevant.
 There are two fields relating to this question: 'Fin Report From' and 'Fin Report To'.
 These fields have a start and end date corresponding to the first and last date of the period being reported on.